badj/NZGovDebtTrends2002-2025/README.md

 ### Overview

-> Fully Enhanced Interactive Graph for New Zealand Government Debt Trends from 2002-2025 with metrics-supported features:
+> Interactive Graph for New Zealand Government Debt Trends from 2002-2025 with metrics-supported features:

 - **Scale Toggle Dropdown:**
   - A dropdown to switch between "Linear Scale" (default) and "Log Scale" for the right y-axis (Debt Amount, Per Capita, Population).